The role of the UMSS Scheme Actuary

 Actuarial valuations

 Every three years I help carry out an actuarial valuation of UMSS.
-This is an assessment of its financial position and it recommends the contributions that the University, and members, must pay to UMSS to ensure that benefits can continue to be paid.
+This is an assessment of its financial position, and it recommends the contributions that the University, and members, must pay to UMSS to ensure that benefits can continue to be paid.
 If there is a deficit in UMSS, the Trustees and the University must agree on the period over which the deficit will be repaid, and the Scheme Actuary then calculates the amount of the deficit payments that the University must pay.

 The actuarial valuation is our primary way of assessing the health of the Scheme.
 We compare the assets of UMSS with its obligations to pay benefits to members and we report on how well funded it is.
 The other key factor in considering the security of members’ benefits is the strength of the University.
 A strong University means UMSS is better able to ride out the ups and downs of global investment markets and will be able to pay additional deficit contributions if that’s ever necessary.
 In the very unlikely circumstance that the University isn’t able to continue paying into UMSS, members are also protected by the Pension Protection Fund, which guarantees that the large part of members’ benefits can be paid.